dorianbg/cloudera-quickstart-installation-guide/README.md

-5. Then you can login to Hue by going to localhost:8888 using for both username and password  "cloudera"
+#### 5. Login to Hue by going to localhost:8888 using for both username and password  "cloudera"

 #### Now that hadoop is working, let's check the files on HDFS: